buda-base/blog/content/posts/20250818/index.en.md

 - improving the layout detection on the Pecha format so that lines and margins are better handled
 - getting access to the original files so that the text can be directly extracted from them (see our work on the [PDF format](https://github.com/buda-base/py-tiblegenc)), as this always gives the best result

-Surprisingly, in that case, the original files from the mid-90s were preserved and a sample was sent to BDRC to explore its conversion into Unicode, which we will describe here.
+Surprisingly, in that case, the original files from the mid-90s were preserved and a sample was sent to BDRC to explore its conversion into Unicode, an entertaining week-end project that we will describe in the rest of this article.

 The file was produced using the `Tibetan!` system developed by Tony Duff, sitting on top of WordPerfect.
 It produces files in the WordPerfect file format with idiosyncratic conventions for pecha layout and pre-Unicode Tibetan typesetting.
 The file was likely produced on MACOS 7 using WordPerfect 3.5 released in 1996.